ECS Toyota Young Investigator Fellowship Rules

 Acceptance

-No overhead percentage that may or may not be charged by a particular university or other academic institution is permissible or accepted.
-The selected award recipient(s) will sign a grant contract with ECS and is required to submit a midway progress report and a final written report after one year of funding.
-The recipient(s) will be invited semiannually to the Toyota Research Institute of North America (TRINA) to present their research progress.
+The selected award recipient(s) signs a grant contract with ECS and is required to submit a six-month progress report and final written report after one year of funding.
+The recipient(s) may be invited semiannually to the Toyota Research Institute of North America (TRINA) to present their research progress.

 Travel assistance